dino0320/dino0320.github.io/docs/_posts/platform/docker/about-docker-healthcheck/en/2025-07-06-about-docker-healthcheck-en.md

 ## What is a Healthcheck?
 A Docker healthcheck is a way to determine whether a container is healthy (i.e., operating normally).
 Specifically, a command is executed at regular intervals, and if it succeeds, the container is considered healthy.
 If it fails a certain number of times in a row, the container is marked as unhealthy.
-(The container’s initial state is starting.)
+(The container's initial state is starting.)

 Healthchecks can be defined in either a `Dockerfile` or a `docker-compose.yml` file.
 If a healthcheck is defined in `docker-compose.yml`, it will override any definition from the `Dockerfile`.